 |PSYCH||440||Experimental Psychology with Laboratory|

-Five Psychology electives, at least three of which must be 300 level or higher
+and two American Studies courses (or multi-cultural course in psychology) and five Psychology electives, at least three of which must be 300 level or higher.

-Note: Students, with the help of their advisors, should select electives that form a coherent sequence of courses.
-Students may choose a sequence in clinical/ counseling, legal/forensic, or developmental psychology.
+Students may elect to choose their sequence of courses in a selected area of psychology; for example, clinical/ counseling, or developmental psychology.
 In addition, students and their advisors may develop an individualized sequence of psychology electives.

 |PSYCH||498||Research Practicum in Psychology|